Jisan-mia/ts/README.md

 - arguments types define what types of value we can pass
 - return type defines what types of value we can return from a function

+**Note-1:** In case we want an argument optional, mean we can both pass and not pass that argument in function call.
+For this we can make arg. optional by adding **question mark (?)** at end of arg. name

-**Note:** sometimes we don't want to return any any value from function, maybe we just want to console.log() something.
+**Note-2:** Sometimes we don't want to return any any value from function, maybe we just want to console.log() something.
 In that case we can use **void** as function return type

 ```ts
 // examples